Back to Basics: Is It Time to Break Up With Spreadsheets?

 R0, or the reproduction number, is a mathematical term indicating how contagious an infectious disease is.
 For diseases, R0 represents the number of people who will contract the disease from one person who has the disease.
 For example, measles is highly infectious with a R0 of 18, meaning that for every 1 person infected, 18 more will be infected.
 And, of course, each infected person can infect 18 more.

 Let’s look at some simple product development examples applied to our world of spreadsheets.

-- R0 of 1: Engineering change for a shared common (and critical) part across a prototype of new product and an existing product line.
-Existing product line spreadsheet properly updated; prototype product spreadsheet not updated.
-Prototype built with wrong part, which causes prototype failure and loss of 10 days in new product development timeline.
+- R0 of 1: Engineering change for a shared common (and critical) part across a prototype of a new product and an existing product line.
+The existing product line spreadsheet properly updated; prototype product spreadsheet not updated.
+Prototype built with the wrong part, which causes prototype failure and loss of 10 days in new product development timeline.

 - R0 of 10: If you are doing cost calculations for changes or new product development in spreadsheets, a copy-and-paste error for a common part across multiple product lines can be magnified quickly.
 In this example, the error gets perpetuated to 10 product assemblies, resulting in an undercalculation on cost of goods at volume.

 We use these examples because the costs of failure are individual to your company, product details (e.g., complexity, volume, number of product lines), rate of product changes, team sizes, and, of course, how your spreadsheets are set up and managed.
 As you can see, even a 1% cell error rate can have substantial impacts when a spreadsheet ecosystem is “unhealthy.”